jacohen1/Comp_model_heterogeneity/Tripartite_heterogeneity/README.md

-This folder contains all of the data and code necessary to undertake the analysis presented in https://doi.org/10.1101/2024.09.16.613211.
+This folder contains all of the data and code necessary to undertake the analysis presented the SI from https://doi.org/10.1101/2024.09.16.613211.

+isometric_parameter_data.csv contains the sigma and iota values for the three groups necessary for the isometric tripartite heterogeneiety analyses.
+DD_solutions_isometric.nb and RD_solutions_isometric.nb are the files which then run the models using those sigma and iota values. r0_het_calc_isometric.R then takes the results from the models and calculates R0 and heterogeneity for each of the results.

-bipartite_parameter_data.csv contains the sigma and iota values for the two groups necessary for the bipartite heterogeneiety analyses.
-DD_solutions.nb and RD_solutions.nb are the files which then run the models using those sigma and iota values. r0_het_calc.R then takes the results from the models and calculates R0 and heterogeneity for each of the results.
+non_isometric_parameter_data.csv contains the sigma and iota values for the three groups necessary for the non-isometric tripartite heterogeneiety analyses.
+DD_solutions_non_isometric.nb and RD_solutions_non_isometric.nb are the files which then run the models using those sigma and iota values. r0_het_calc_non_isometric.R then takes the results from the models and calculates R0 and heterogeneity for each of the results.